USEPA/AMET/docs/AMET_User_Guide_v15.md

 - Creates a number of plots.
 Not all are shown above.
 See script for full details.
 - Creates a csv file for daily and spatial statistics ([Example csv](./images/raob.daily.TEMP.20160701-20160731.1000-100mb.metExample_wrf.RAOBANAL.csv))

-**run_prism_comp.csh** ([NetCDF example file](./images/wrf_prism_precip.july2016.nc))
+**run_prism_comp.csh** ([NetCDF example](./images/metExample_wrf.prism-wrf.monthly.201607.nc), [Text Stats](./images/metExample_wrf.prism.monthly.2016-07-01.txt), [Leaflets HTML Plot](./images/metExample_wrf.prism.leaf.monthly.2016-07-01.html))
-- Creates a NetCDF file in the model output format.
+- Creates a NetCDF file in the model output format of PRISM and model total precip + a text file with grid average statistics.
-- Output has PRISM observed precipitation and WRF/MPAS precipitation for daily or monthly totals.
+- Uses R prism package to automatically download PRISM for daily, monthly or annual periods.
+- Looping capability in run script allows loop over days, months or years for much easier control for long model runs.
+- Leaflet HTML plotting if new automated download of PRISM raster format (BIL) is used as recommended.
 - Users have the flexibility to use Verdi, Ncview, IDV or other software to plot as desired or read via NetCDF modules and do external analysis on the data.

 **wrapper.csh**